deathhq6/Part-2-Library-Programs-/README.md

 # 📚 Part 2 — Library Programs

-This repository contains my second school project focused on modular programming using Python libraries.
+This repository contains my school project focused on building a basic library application in Python.

 > ⚠️ **Important Notice:**
 > Do **NOT** open this project using **Visual Studio 2026** or **Visual Studio Code**.